Patrick Cobbs

-Stanley Patrick Cobbs (born January 31, 1983) is an American football coach and former player who currently serves as the run game coordinator and running backs coach at the University of North Texas.
+Stanley Patrick Cobbs (born January 31, 1983) is an American football coach and former player who currently serves as the run game coordinator and running backs coach at the Oklahoma State University.
 He played as a running back in the National Football League (NFL) for five seasons with the Pittsburgh Steelers and the Miami Dolphins, and also was a member of the New England Patriots and the New Orleans Saints.
 He played college football for the North Texas Mean Green and was signed by the Patriots as an undrafted free agent after the 2006 NFL draft.

 Early years

 Cobbs was a two-way starter at Tecumseh High School in Tecumseh, Oklahoma, playing both running back and safety for the football team.
 In his junior year, Cobbs rushed for 1,820 yards and 17 touchdowns.
 As a senior, he rushed for 2,354 yards and 32 touchdowns as he averaged more than eight yards per carry.
 His performance on offense earned him all-state honors, while he also earned first-team all-area honors as a defensive back after registering 84 tackles and four interceptions.
 Cobbs finished his high school career with 4,729 rushing yards and 61 touchdowns on offense, while adding 313 tackles and 16 interceptions on defense.
 Cobbs also ran track and field in high school, where he participated in the 400 meter dash.